-Faculty should consult with the Department Chair and/or Division Dean for further information relative to responsible staff in administering the defined responsibilities contained in this handbook.
+Faculty should consult with the Division Dean for further information relative to responsible staff in administering the defined responsibilities contained in this handbook.

-Expectations from the Department Chair and Dean
+Expectations from Dean

-- Adhere to established safety and health procedures and practices for the purpose of providing injury and illness prevention for self and others. - Use an approved program/course syllabus that has been reviewed by the division dean. - Submit your syllabi through the Syllabus Checklist to verify all syllabus guidelines for course syllabi are in this document. - Use all assigned textbooks. - Put all classroom, attendance and grading policies and procedures in writing for your students and distribute these early in the course. - Inform your dean by completing a professional absence form any time an emergency requires that you miss class and arrange for a substitute if time permits. - Take paperwork and deadlines seriously.
-One instructor's failure to complete requested paperwork or meet deadlines affects the efficient running of the entire college. - Post and observe one office hour a week for each three-credit-hour course you teach. - Faculty who desire to have off campus office hours, must agree to the Off-Campus Online Faculty Office Hours Agreement. - Keep your dean informed of any problems concerning the success of your class. - Check your mailbox every time you are on campus. - Check you OCCC email account each working day of the week and respond to student emails promptly. - Update your Moodle gradebook as each assignment is graded. - Be available to review any/all items on any graded assignment at the request of the student. - Submit your Never Attended, Final Grades, and Mid-Term Grades on time.
+- Adhere to established safety and health procedures and practices for the purpose of providing injury and illness prevention for self and others. - Use an approved program/course syllabus that has been reviewed by the division dean.
+Guidelines for course syllabi are in this document. - Use all assigned textbooks. - Put all classroom, attendance and grading policies and procedures in writing for your students and distribute these early in the course. - Inform your dean by completing a professional absence form any time an emergency requires that you miss class and arrange for a substitute if time permits. - Take paperwork and deadlines seriously.
+One instructor's failure to complete requested paperwork or meet deadlines affects the efficient running of the entire college. - Post and observe one office hour a week for each three-credit-hour course you teach. - Consistent with the approved recommendations of the Online Instruction Task Force (dated May 20, 2002) faculty will have the option of holding off-campus online office hours during the academic year.

+- Faculty who desire to exercise this option must agree to the Off-Campus Online Faculty Office Hours Agreement (See Forms). - Keep your dean informed of any problems concerning the success of your class - Check your mailbox every time you are on campus.